MasterMindRomii/MasterMindRomii/README.md

 ## Hi there 👋

 - I am Romi Gupta, a programming enthusiast.
-- I'm a Machine Learning Intern at Codsoft right now.
+- I'm a Machine Learning Student right now.
-- I have previously interned at Tech-A-Intern as Data Scientist.
+- I have previously completed python from Udemy.

 ## Some languages I'm familiar with
 - C